jackyzha0/quartz/content/blog/Solving The Campfire Problem with Honcho.md

 ![[DALL·E 1950s Living Room (1).webp]]

 This isn't a new phenomenon per se, but its scale is novel and undeniable.
-Having just a three network TV stations in the 50s might've lacked the rich diversity of today's informational landscape, but no doubt the collective campfire was burning bright, and you could talk to just about anyone to help you process the world.
+Having just three network TV stations in the 50s might've lacked the rich diversity of today's informational landscape, but no doubt the collective campfire was burning bright, and you could talk to just about anyone to help you process the world.

 But now we must all build our own campfires.

 ### The Solution

-Generative AI certainly poses more cause for concern.
-Zero-marginal cost *generation* of info along with current zero barrier distro may be as disruptive as prior revolutions on this access (perhaps far more).
+Generative AI poses more cause for concern.
+Zero-marginal cost info *generation*  along with current zero barrier distro may be as disruptive as prior revolutions on this axis (perhaps far more).
 Lots of that proposition is *incredibly* exciting.
 But we should also expect this to exacerbate The Campfire Problem.

 ![[Media-Filled Cityscape Scene.webp]]